pali-english/pali-english.github.io/README.md

 to those you like or dislike.
 For not seeing the liked is suffering,
 and so is seeing the disliked.

+    Mā piyehi samāgañchi,
+        Mā: don't
+        piyehi: with the liked ones, with those you like
+        samāgañchi: approach closely, get too close

+    appiyehi kudācanaṁ;
+        appiyehi: with the disliked ones, with those you dislike
+        kudācanaṁ: at any time, ever

+    Piyānaṁ adassanaṁ dukkhaṁ,
+        Piyānaṁ: of the liked ones
+        adassanaṁ: not seeing
+        dukkhaṁ: is suffering, is painful

+    appiyānañca dassanaṁ.
+        appiyānañca: and of the disliked ones
+        dassanaṁ: seeing

 Tasmā piyaṁ na kayirātha,
 piyāpāyo hi pāpako;